-We are examining the interaction of eukaryotic ligases with DNA using virus-encoded enzymes as models.
+We have examined the interaction of eukaryotic ligases with DNA using virus-encoded enzymes as models.
 Vaccinia virus DNA ligase and Chlorella virus DNA ligase each form a discrete complex with a singly nicked DNA ligand in the absence of magnesium that can be resolved from free DNA by native polyacrylamide gel electrophoresis.
 The viral ligases do not form stable complexes with the following ligands: (i) DNA containing a 1-nucleotide or 2-nucleotide gap; (ii) the sealed duplex DNA product of the ligation reaction; (iii) a singly nicked duplex containing a 5’-OH terminus at the nick instead of a 5’-phosphate; or (iv) a singly nicked duplex containing an RNA strand on the 5’-phosphate side of the nick (10 to 15).
 Thus, viral ATP-dependent DNA ligases have an intrinsic nick-sensing function.

 Nick recognition by vaccinia DNA ligase and Chlorella virus DNA ligase also depends on occupancy of the AMP binding pocket on the enzyme — i.e., mutations of the ligase active site that abolish the capacity to form the ligase-adenylate intermediate also eliminate nick recognition; whereas a mutation that preserves ligase-adenylate formation but inactivates downstream steps of the strand joining reaction has no effect on binding to nicked DNA.
 Sequestration of an extrahelical nucleotide by DNA-bound ligase is reminiscent of the “base-flipping” mechanism of target site recognition and catalysis used by other DNA modification and repair enzymes.